VISHWAJ33T/site/data/blog/server-side-rendering-vs-client-side-rendering-waterfall.md

 ---
 tags: ['React', 'Next.js', 'Performance', 'SSR']
 draft: false
-title: "SSR vs. CSR: Understanding the Page Load Waterfall"
+title: 'SSR vs. CSR: Understanding the Page Load Waterfall'
 summary: "Why do some websites feel instant while others make you wait?
 It often comes down to Server-Side Rendering (SSR) vs. Client-Side Rendering (CSR).
 Let's dive into the 'waterfall' to see how they work."
 date: 2024-12-01
 images: []